-I. Projected Contract Date: 7/1/2017
+I. Projected Contract Date: Upon approval

 6.0 Eligibility Requirements

 6.1 Qualification of Proposer

 The proposer may be required before the award of any contract to show to the complete satisfaction of MDOR that it has the necessary personnel and ability to provide the service specified therein in a satisfactory manner.
 The proposer shall be required to give a past history and references in order to satisfy MDOR in regard to the proposer’s qualifications.
 MDOR may make reasonable investigations deemed necessary and proper to determine the ability of the proposer to perform the work, and the proposer shall furnish to MDOR all information for this purpose that may be requested.
 MDOR reserves the right to reject any proposal if the evidence submitted by, or investigation of, the proposer fails to satisfy MDOR that the proposer is properly qualified to carry out the obligations of the contract and to complete the work described therein.
 Qualifications will be based on the provisions of the following subsections under Eligibility Requirements 6.0.